djey47/pi-control/README.md

 Requirements:
 - Client must have ssh and wakeonlan utilities available
 - Target server must be accessible from SSH client on default port (22), without password (public key copied to authorized_keys file).
+- Target server IP must be in known_hosts files on source !
+Otherwise esxi/off command will fail.
+To do this, use ssh to once connect target server manually.

 Service URLs:
 - /big_brother.json : display contents of big_brother.log file